Glossary

 - Classical conditioning

-- The association of feelings to previously objective conditions.
+- The association of valence to previously objective conditions.

 - Condition

-- A single boolean (true or false) datum indicating the presence or absence of some quality of the environment relevant to the goal of an intelligent creature.
+- A single boolean (true or false) datum indicating the presence or absence of a quality of the environment relevant to the goal of an intelligent creature.

 - Conditioned behavior